shrenik-jain/Animal-Classifier/README.md

-# Kaggle-Cats-vs-Dogs-Classifier
+# Animal-Classifier
-A Convolutional Neural Network which classifies a cat from a dog
+A Tensorflow implementation undertaken for classification of various images into a dog or a cat.